Eastern Washington Voters

 We Are Making Eastern Washington into a More Progressive Place

-- In 2008, we were instrumental in electing one of the only two Democratic rural County Commissioners in eastern Washington.
-In a very close race, we helped Democrat Pat O’Neill win a seat on the Whitman County Commission by helping him design, fund, and mail 5,000 pieces of campaign literature to targeted voters in Whitman County.
+- In 2008, we were instrumental in electing one of only two Democratic rural County Commissioners in eastern Washington.
+In a close race, we helped Democrat Pat O’Neill win a seat in Whitman County by helping him design and fund a 5,000 pieces mailing to targeted voters.

 - In 2004, we distributed 5,000 pieces of literature “by hand” in support of Christine Gregoire.
-As you know, she was elected by only 133 votes, and has since signed into law green building standards, a clean car bill, and dozens of other important, progressive pieces of legislation.
+As you know, she was elected by only 133 votes.

 The Voting Record of Rep. Cathy McMorris Rodgers

 Congresswoman Cathy McMorris Rodgers’ voting record has undermined Medicare, given tax breaks to the rich, and weakening environmental regulations.
 Visit this page to read more.